torproject/sbws/INSTALL.rst

 - virtualenv_ (while there is not ``stem`` release > 1.6.0, it is
   recommended to install the required python dependencies in a virtualenv)

-Read all the information for the installation method of your choice before beginning.
-Often you will want to be armed with the knowledge of the latest released version of sbws.
-Determine that by examining its git tags, or visiting its `release page`_.
-In the remainder of this document, we assume the latest version is 1.5.3, which would be tagged as ``v1.5.3``.

 .. _Stem: https://stem.torproject.org/
 .. _Requests: http://docs.python-requests.org/